Mason Online

 You’ll gain experience in practical, day-to-day IT challenges, learning from highly credentialed and experienced faculty.

-The MS in Applied Information Technology offers three tracks, including concentrations in Cyber Security, Data Analytics & Intelligence Methods, and Machine Learning Engineering.
+The MS in Applied Information Technology offers four tracks, including concentrations in Applied Artificial Intelligence Technologies, Cyber Security, Data Analytics & Intelligence Methods, and Machine Learning Engineering.

 With the Cyber Security concentration, you’ll gain experience addressing the most complex security challenges facing society right now through a high-quality, 100% online curriculum that leverages scholarship, academic research, and industry best practices, processes, and methodologies in the field of cyber security.